Doctor of Education

 Qualifying Examination Paper

 The qualifying examination paper shall include a rigorous written demonstration of student knowledge; the examination must be passed prior to the student’s advancement to candidacy.
 The examination will be due by the end of the fourth term in the program.
-The student will synthesize knowledge from courses taken to date: (1) Leadership core courses, (2) Research Methods courses, and (3) Specialization courses completed up to that time.
-The structure of the qualifying examination paper will be a definition of the problem under study and a review of the literature that could serve as a preparatory chapter of the dissertation.
-Failure to earn a designation of “pass with reservations” or above after the second submission, will result in dismissal from the Ed.D.
+The structure of the qualifying examination paper will be a definition of a problem of practice and a review of the literature that could serve as a preparatory chapter of the dissertation.
+Failure to earn a designation of “pass with reservations” or above after the second submission will result in dismissal from the Ed.D.
 Program.

 Dissertation Proposal Examination

 The dissertation shall be the written product of systematic, rigorous research on a significant educational issue.
-The dissertation is expected to contribute to an improvement in public P-12 or community college professional practices or policy, generally or in the context of a particular educational institution.
+The dissertation is expected to contribute to an improvement in public P-12 or community college/higher education professional practices or policy, generally or in the context of a particular educational institution.

 The dissertation shall identify the field-based research problem and question(s), state the major theoretical perspectives, explain the applied significance of the undertaking, relate it to the relevant scholarly and professional literature, set forth the appropriate sources for and methods of gathering and analyzing the data, and offer a conclusion or recommendation.
 It shall include a written abstract that summarizes the significance of the work, objectives, methodology, and a conclusion or recommendation.

 The Dissertation Committee will minimally consist of a chair and two members.
-The dissertation chair will be determined by the joint agreement of the student and the proposed chairs as approved by the Chair of the Educational Leadership Department.
-The chair and student will then select two other members; one will be from the College of Education faculty and the other will be a P-16 practitioner who holds a doctorate, or a community member associated with the program who holds a doctorate.
+The dissertation chair will be determined by the joint agreement of the student and the proposed chair as approved by the Chair of the Educational Leadership Department.
+The chair and student will then select two other members.

 Final Examination Oral Defense of the Dissertation